CoachhCal/Data-Sorter-Merge-Sort/README.md

 # Employee Information Sorter

 ## Overview
-This program implements a **filed-based Merge Sort** algorithm to sort an employee information file based on a user-specified field.
+This program implements a **file-based Merge Sort** algorithm to sort an employee information file based on a user-specified field.
 The file is a **tab-separated values** format containing employee records.

 <details>
   <summary>📂 Employee File Format</summary>